albar965/littlenavmap-manual/src/en/APPROACHES.rst

 ~~~~~~~~~~~~~~~

 Many fixes have a related or recommended navaid.
 This can be a VOR, NDB,
-ILS or a waypoint.
+ILS or a waypoint plus distance and/or bearing.
 The related navaid comes with radial and distance
 values that can be used to locate waypoints when flying without GPS or
 simply for cross checking the position.